QuentinRa/blog.quentinra.dev/tools/doxygen/docs/c.md

 [Go back](..)

-You will use these not only in C but everywhere else but I wrote ``C`` since they only got tested in C. This is a list of the tags you will use
+You will use these not only in C but everywhere else, but I wrote `C` since they only got tested in C. This is a list of the tags you will use

 * [For a file](tags/file.md)
 * [For a folder](tags/folder.md)